 To find resources for Camp Fire Survivors please go to: 211norcal.org/butte-county-camp-fire-info.

-5/1/20: Many people living in Shasta County are still recovering from the Carr Fire and other local wildfires that took place in the summer and fall of 2018.
+7/22/20: Tomorrow, July 23, marks the two-year anniversary of the Carr Fire.
+Many people living in Shasta County are still recovering from the local wildfires that took place in the summer and fall of 2018.
 To support ongoing planning and recovery efforts, Shasta County Health and Human Services posted two surveys to learn more about current needs and future preparedness.

-- Please view Press Release to access the surveys: CarrFireSurveyPRVI_SA_DW_AK
+- Please view Press Release to access the surveys: CarrFireSurveys2020

 Scroll down to view Categories of FREE services and items available to those affected by Shasta County Fires (please note that some services are designated only for those affected by the Carr Fire).